hatfieldlibrary/dspace-php-client/README.md

 Simple example:
 http://localhost/example/index.php/api/endpoints

-To simplify the url, you can add an `.htaccess` file in the directory.
-The example assume the base directory is `/example` and redirects all requests to `index.php`.
+To simplify the url and get rid of `index.php` you can add an `.htaccess` file to the base directory.
+This example assumes the base directory for the application is `/example` and redirects all requests to `index.php`.

 ```shell
 RewriteEngine On